ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 * `context` (required) &ndash; {@link module:core/context~Context The CKEditor 5 context class}.
 * `config` &ndash; The CKEditor 5 context configuration.
 * `isLayoutReady` &ndash; A property that delays the context creation when set to `false`.
 It creates the context and the editor children once it is `true` or unset.
-Useful when the CKEditor 5 annotations or a presence list is used.
+Useful when the CKEditor 5 annotations or a presence list are used.
 * `id` &ndash; The context ID.
 When this property changes, the component restarts the context with its editor and reinitializes it based on the current configuration.
 * `onReady` &ndash; A function called when the context is ready and all editors inside were initialized with the `context` instance.
 This callback is also called after the reinitialization of the component if an error has occurred.
 * `onError` &ndash; A function called when the context has crashed during the initialization or during the runtime.
 It receives two arguments: the error instance and the error details.